+On Sept.
+8, Buckingham Palace released a statement that expressed concern for Queen Elizabeth‘s health.
+After Queen Elizabeth dies, her son Prince Charles will become the king of England.
 While it’s common knowledge that the prince will be the next monarch, many have questions about what will happen upon Her Majesty’s death and at what point Charles will ascend the throne.
-Here are the answers to exactly what will happen when the queen passes away.
+Here’s exactly what will happen upon Queen Elizabeth’s death.

-Of course, no one knows how the queen will die but as the Guardian noted, the palace envisions Her Majesty being surrounded by doctors and loved ones and passing away after a brief illness.
+Of course, no one knows how Queen Elizabeth will die.
+But as the Guardian noted, the palace envisions Her Majesty being surrounded by doctors and loved ones and dying after a brief illness.
 The queen’s senior doctor, gastroenterologist Huw Thomas, will be in charge of who can go into her room at which time and when the information of her death should be made public.

-There are several rules Queen Elizabeth has laid out that should be carried out once she passes from how long she should be mourned to what should be played on public television.
+There are several rules Queen Elizabeth has laid out that should be carried out once she dies — from how long she should be mourned to what should be played on public television.
 When the time comes, the news will be broadcast immediately unless she dies in the middle of the night.
-If that happens the announcement will be made early the following morning.
+If that happens, the announcement will be made early the following morning.

-Queen Elizabeth has been the monarch since 1952 and when the time comes, Charles will be ready to take over the role because it is something that he has been prepped for his whole life.
+Queen Elizabeth has been the monarch since 1952.
+And upon the queen’s death, Prince Charles will be ready to take over the role.
+It is something that he has been prepped for his whole life.